madfish-solutions/quipuswap-core-v2/test.md

       - ✅ should set new fields in token metadata;
       - ✅ should update existing and set new fields in token metadata.

-  7.  `ban_bakers`:
+  7.  `ban`:

       - ✅ should fail if not admin is trying to ban baker;
-      - ✅ should ban one baker;
+      - ✅ should fail if pair not listed;
-      - ✅ should unban one baker;
+      - ✅ should fail if tez store not found (not TEZ/TOK pair);
-      - ✅ should ban a group of bakers;
+      - ✅ should ban baker;
-      - ✅ should unban a group of bakers;
+      - ✅ should unban baker.
-      - ✅ should ban/unban some groups of bakers.